Bath, New Brunswick: Economy

 The economy in Bath has taken a downturn in recent years.
 Small businesses are scattered around the village and are the backbone of Bath.

-There is only one restaurant in Bath: Diner Down Under.
-The eatery offers a family dining experience.
-The other restaurant, "The Monquarter" is now permanently closed since early 2018.

-Two hairdresser options for the residents of Bath including Shape and Shear and Frank's Barber Shop.

 Religion

 Bath is within the region of New Brunswick referred to as the "Bible Belt," and it has a high number of churches in relation to the small population of the area.
 There are three churches with the town limits: